rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/app-deploy/magic8ball/README.md

     ```bash
     mssqlctl login -e https://<ip-address-of-endpoint-service-proxy>:30777 -u <user-name> -p <password>
     ```
-3. Deploy the application by running the following command, specifying the folder where your `spec.yaml` and `add.py` files are located:
+3. Deploy the application by running the following command, specifying the folder where your `spec.yaml` and `magic8ball.py` files are located:
     ```bash
-    mssqlctl app create --spec ./addpy
+    mssqlctl app create --spec ./magic8ball
     ```
 4. Check the deployment by running the following command:
     ```bash
-    mssqlctl app list -n addpy -v [version]
+    mssqlctl app list -n magic8ball -v [version]
     ```
     Once the app is listed as `Ready` you can continue to the next step.
 5. Test the app by running the following command:
     ```bash
-    mssqlctl app run -n addpy -v [version] --input x=3,y=5
+    mssqlctl app run -n magic8ball -v [version] --input txt="Will it rain tomorrow?"
     ```
     You should get output like the example below.
-The result of adding 3+5 are returned as `result`.
+The answer to your question are returned as `result`.
     ```json
     {
       "changedFiles": [],